emrski25/Meteo473FinalProject/README.md

 ## Project Overview

-This repository contains the code and data for the **Meteo473 Final Project**, where we analyze and model weather patterns using forecast data.
+This repository contains the code and data for the **Meteo473 Final Project**, where we analyze ecmwf models for usage to develop a severity index for tropical events.
 Our primary objective was to develop a set of tools for evaluating the severity of weather events based on a combination of meteorological parameters.

 ### Objectives:
 - Develop a custom **Severity Index** to assess the intensity of weather events.